List of Baptist denominations

 This list of Baptist denominations is a list of subdivisions of Baptists, with their various Baptist associations, conferences, conventions, fellowships, groups, and unions around the world.
 Unless otherwise noted, information comes from the World Baptist Alliance.

+While most Baptist denominations have some type of centralized coordinating organization, the pervasive and influential nature of congregational polity means some of these denominations are only loosely bound.